 Just like in divorces involving heterosexual couples, LGBTQIA+ and same-sex divorces can include the following areas of law:

 - Child support

 Same-Sex Divorces Are Often High Net Worth Divorces

-High net worth divorces are far from unique: They occur when both heterosexual marriages and LGBT marriages break down, and the spouses have substantial income and assets between them.
+High net worth divorces are far from unique: They occur when both heterosexual marriages and LGBTQIA+ marriages break down, and the spouses have substantial income and assets between them.
 However, the unique complexities surrounding same-sex divorce are often amplified in high net worth cases, where the additional wealth requires additional skillsets from the attorneys involved.

 The truth is that both same-sex divorce cases and high-net-worth divorce cases require attorneys to possess unique skills, experience, and resources.
-An attorney representing an LGBT client in a high net worth divorce must possess the skills required for all of the challenges arising from both classes of cases.
+An attorney representing an LGBTQIA+ client in a high net worth divorce must possess the skills required for all of the challenges arising from both classes of cases.